WELCOME TO FIRST NIGHT NORTHAMPTON 2016

 Please remember that access to and from the E.J.
 Gare Parking Garage will be restricted from approximately 5:45pm to 6:45pm because of the fireworks display.
 The same is true for the adjacent municipal lots.

-Button Sales on Wednesday, December 31st: Of course, the easiest and most economical plan is to buy your First Night button in advance.
-Online sales continue until midnight on Tuesday, December 30th.
+Button Sales on Thursday, December 31st: Of course, the easiest and most economical plan is to buy your First Night button in advance.
+Online sales continue until midnight on Wednesday, December 30th.
 There are no additional fees for buying buttons online.
 Locations for purchasing buttons on December 31st are limited.
 Your best bet is the First Night box office located on the second floor of Thornes Marketplace, open from 10 am until 9 pm with payment by cash or check only (ATM available).
 You can also purchase buttons downtown at State Street Fruit Store (credit cards accepted) and the Hotel Northampton.
-They are for sale (cash) at the door of these performance venues: Academy of Music; Theatre 14 at Smith College; World War II Club; Northampton Senior Center.
+They are for sale (cash) at the door of these performance venues: Academy of Music; Theatre 14 at Smith College; World War II Club; Northampton Senior Center, John M. Greene Hall.
 They are also sold at Cooper's Corner in Florence and A.J.
 Hastings in Amherst.

 At the venues: In order to accommodate our audiences and to make things easier for the volunteers, please cooperate by lining up at entrances in an orderly fashion and exiting the venues after each performance.
 This also keeps things running on time.
 Note: Many shows are offered twice, so if you don't make it into the first one, you'll probably catch the second.